Annesley Old Church

-Annesley Old Church or the Church of All Saints, Annesley Park, is a disused church in a ruinous condition which stands on a mound near to Annesley Hall, Nottinghamshire.
+Annesley Old Church or the Church of All Saints, Annesley Park, is a disused church in a ruinous condition which stands on a mound near to Annesley Hall, Nottinghamshire, England.
 The building remains are Grade I listed and are surrounded by a graveyard.
-The site is scheduled as an ancient monument.
+The site is scheduled as an Scheduled monument.

 The church is built in stone and measures approximately 35 m by 14.5 m.
 The standing remains include the roofless west tower, nave, chancel and a large 14th-century lady chapel to the south.
 The Lady Chapel, known as the "Felley Chantry” after the priory at Felley to whom the patronage once belonged, contained three fine sedilia and a piscina and a large east window with reticulated stone tracery.
 The surrounding graveyard contains a variety of mainly 17th- and 18th-century grave markers.